pranigopu/interactiveAgents--proceduralGeneration/proceduralGeneration.md

     - Core components of search-based methods
         - Engine (algorithm used)
         - Content representation
-            - Spectrum from direct (ex. bitwise representation) to indirect (ex. pRNG seed)
+            - Directness <br> _Spectrum from direct (ex. bitwise representation) to indirect (ex. pRNG seed)_
+            - Implications of representation
+                - Seach speed
+                - Generation space
+                - Appearance
+                - Game features
         - Evaluation function(s) (an approach may involve one or more)
             - Direct evaluation (feature-based)
                 - Theory-driven (based on a theoretical framework, ex. utility, enjoyment, etc.)